 Recent advances in technology have created unprecedented opportunities for innovation, experimentation, and employment in the field of computer science, making it a more exciting time than ever for those looking to work in the field.

-“Computer science is the future,” says Ian Gorton, PhD and director of the computer science programs at Northeastern University—Seattle.
+“Computer science is the future,” says Ian Gorton, PhD, director of mobility programs at Northeastern University in Seattle.
 “There are an enormous amount of challenging and exciting problems that people can work on, [which makes] the field invariably interesting.”

 This fulfilling career path offers more than just a series of constant challenges and opportunities, however.
-The Bureau of Labor Statistics projects that roles in this sector will grow by 13 percent through 2030, a rate that is much faster than that of the average for all careers.
-This accelerated growth will also bring with it an estimated 531,200 new jobs in the field for those with the proper computer science training.
+The U.S. Bureau of Labor Statistics projects 377,500 new job openings in computer science each year from 2022 to 2032, a rate that is much faster than that of the average for all careers.

 The growth in this exciting field has also prompted many professionals to consider a career change.
 They are seeking to land these coveted roles and successfully carve a path for themselves by pursuing master’s degrees in computer science.